sframe-wg/sframe/draft-ietf-sframe-enc.md

 with the same key and salt.

 It is not mandatory to implement anti-replay on the receiver side.
-Receivers MAY apply time or counter based anti-replay mitigation.
+Receivers MAY apply time or counter based anti-replay mitigations.

 ## Metadata